Bridge Meals is a crowdfeeding platform

 Crowdfeeding is a simple idea built on an existing behavior.

-The result is a system that feeds people with dignity while keeping money circulating locally through restaurants, workers, and suppliers.
+The result is a system that feeds people with dignity while keeping money circulating locally.

 The idea for Bridge grew out of lived experience.